carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 teaching: 0
 exercises: 0
 questions:
-- "How does dataset collection and construction affect models?"
+- "How can bias enter the machine learning pipeline?"
-- "What are common examples and definitions of bias in Machine Learning?"
+- "What are common examples and definitions of bias in machine learning?"
-- "How can we manage bias?
+- "Can we manage bias?
 Some lessons from GLAM"
 objectives:
 - "First learning objective.
 (FIXME)"
 keypoints: